-‘If I had eight hours to chop down a tree, I’d spend six sharpening my axe.’
+‘If I had six hours to chop down a tree, I’d spend four sharpening my axe.’

 This highlights the importance of choosing your GCSE options carefully.
 Giving consideration to what you might want to study after GCSEs will help inform your choices now.
 Research is essential to make the best decisions for you.
 While you are studying your GCSE courses, we will start working with you to help you make informed future choices, and for many of you that will be staying with us to study GCE A levels at Durham Johnston Sixth Form.
 Mr Wilbraham and I look forward to working with you.